ploxiln/docker-memcached/README.md

 # memcached docker image

-A docker image for running memcached, built as a static binary and based on the busybox image so it's just a handful of megabytes.
+A docker image for running memcached, based on the busybox image and linked with glibc.
+It's just a handful of megabytes.

 Adjust with environment variables (`--env=...`):